algorhythmicdev/lumigrid-lander/README.md

 The Dockerfile produces a Node 20 image that runs `node build`, and `cloudbuild.yaml` encodes a reproducible build.
 If you prefer a local build, run `npm run build`, then `docker build --tag lumigrid-lander:local .` and deploy that image instead.

+### Hosting requirements

+The contact form is fulfilled by the `/api/contact` server endpoint.
+The site therefore ships with prerendering disabled so the
+Node/SSR runtime is always available.
+Static-only adapters (e.g. Vercel Static or GitHub Pages) are unsupported unless you remove or replace the form with an external service.

 ### Contact form webhooks